aaltsys/doc-doswares/configure/05_alternatives.rst

 Installing DOSBox
 -----------------------------

-For DOSBox with printer support, download DOSBox_SVN_daum current version :download:`from here <../resources/_downloads/DOSBox_daum-win32-installer.exe>`.
+For DOSBox with printer support, download a current version of :download:`DOSBox_SVN_daum <../resources/_downloads/DOSBox_daum-win32-installer.exe>`.
 Windows will probably save this file in your :file:`Downloads` folder.

 *  Open your :file:`Downloads` folder in Windows Explorer